The Virtual Device display doesn't show in web browser with Genymotion Device image (PaaS)

 webrtc IN UDP 51000-51100

-3. If you are accessing from a company network, make sure your company infrastructure has opened the HTTPS port:
+If you are accessing from a company network, ensure the company infrastructure has opened the HTTPS port.

 https OUT TCP 443

-If your company is using a proxy, you also need to allow HTTP CONNECT on any ports.
+If the company uses a proxy, you also need to allow HTTP CONNECT on any ports.
 If the proxy is a SOCKv5 proxy, allow UDP ASSOCIATE.

-If your company network uses NAT, you will either need to whitelist our TURN/STUN IPs or use your own TURN server.
-For more details, please refer to Genymotion Device image (PaaS) User guide: Access an instance from an Enterprise network (NAT)
+If the company network uses NAT, you will either need to whitelist TURN/STUN IPs or use your own TURN server.
+For more details, please refer to Genymotion Device image (PaaS) User guide: Access an instance from an Enterprise network (NAT).

-> Note > This no longer applies since Genymotion Device Image ver.
+Public IP This note no longer applies since Genymotion Device Image ver.
 13.0.0.

 If you are using AWS, you can refer to our tutorial: How to create and setup a STUN/TURN server on AWS?